imotai/devgen_landing_page/docs/getting_started.md

 Once Devgen is set up:
 1. Navigate to any GitHub repository.
 2. Open the Devgen sidebar.
+3. Setup the index of the Github repository for the first time
-3. Ask questions about the current repository to explore its capabilities.
+4. Ask questions about the current repository to explore its capabilities.